acagastya/gatsby-test/src/posts/Period Rants/Period Rants.md

 You lost something&mdash;and at the same time, you got it?
 ![](https://i.imgur.com/ZY79GGJ.jpg)

 What kind of sorcery is that?
 How was I to know it meant the opposite of what it read?
 Lost the period?
 Why would you call it "losing"?
 That is beyond what my brain can comprehend.
 Why not say, "I got my periods"?
-When a pregnant lady gives birth to the child; she does not say "I lost my baby". <br>In all fairness, she does not say, "I got my baby" either.
-But she definitely did not lose the kid.<br>I used this analogy to convince myself that usage was wrong.
+When a pregnant lady gives birth to the child; she does not say "I lost my baby". <br/>In all fairness, she does not say, "I got my baby" either.
+But she definitely did not lose the kid.<br/>I used this analogy to convince myself that usage was wrong.
 I responded saying: "Then you definitely did not lose it."

 ![](https://i.imgur.com/aVCYHch.jpg)